-ISPML, the property management division has been awarded the Caring Company Logo for 11 consecutive years in recognition of its efforts to promote building a cohesive society through strategic partnership with non-profitable organisations and social enterprises.
-During the reporting period, its volunteer team participated and co-organised a number of community service events such as Christmas Trees and Peach Blossom Trees Recycling by Environmental Protection Department, Mooncake Donation Program by the Salvation Army, Hong Kong and Macau Command, Christmas Toys Recycling for Toy Bank of YMCA and Christmas Volunteer Visit at New Life Psychiatric Rehabilitation Association etc. Additionally, ISPML is a recipient of three awards under 2017/18 Family-Friendly Employers Award Scheme in recognition of its efforts in building a more family-friendly workplace: Meritorious Family-Friendly Employers Award, Special Mention (Gold) Award (a newly added award given to three times' award recipients of this biennial award scheme), and Awards for Breastfeeding Support.
+ISPML, the property management division has been awarded the Caring Company Logo for 12 consecutive years in recognition of its efforts to promote building a cohesive society through strategic partnership with non-profitable organisations and social enterprises.
+During the reporting period, New Life Psychiatric Rehabilitation Association was invited to partake at the Bel-Air Christmas Carnival whilst the volunteer team participated and co-organised a number of community service events such as Christmas Trees and Peach Blossom Trees Recycling by Environmental Protection Department, Mooncake Donation Program by the Salvation Army, Hong Kong and Macau Command, Christmas Toys Recycling for Toy Bank of YMCA and Mid-Autumn Festival Volunteer Visit at Po Leung Kuk Wong Chuk Hang Service for Elderly etc. Additionally, ISPML is a recipient of three awards under 2018/19 Family-Friendly Employers Award Scheme in recognition of its efforts in building a more family-friendly workplace: Meritorious Family-Friendly Employers Award, Special Mention (Gold) Award (a newly added award given to three times' award recipients of this biennial award scheme), and Awards for Breastfeeding Support.